realestatepilot/argocd-customtooling/README.md

 This docker is based on the fantastic work by [ArgoProj](https://argoproj.github.io/) and the really useful [helm secrets plugin](https://github.com/jkroepke/helm-secrets).

 ## Changes

+2023-03-16

+* move docker image from docker.io to ghcr.io

 2022-11-03